Ap0stl3-git/MSOLEnum/README.md

 # MSOLEnum
 Modification of Beau Bullock (@dafthack)'s MSOLSpray.ps1 script to be used for User ID enumeration.
+MSOLSpray.ps1 can be found here... [//dafthack/MSOLSpray](https://github.com/dafthack/MSOLSpray)

 EXAMPLE